1. Power Requirements and Business Internet

 1. Internet Router

-WiFi Access Points use POE or Power-over-Ethernet adaptors to provide connectivity and power.
-We recommend “home-running” all the Ethernet cables to near the router to ensure the POE adapters are connected to the battery backup.
+WiFi Access Points use the LAN switch to provide connectivity and power.
+We recommend connecting the switch and the Local Cloud both be connected to the battery backup.

 Printers: No battery backup needed and use WiFi not Ethernet cables.